meroxdotdev/meroxdotdev.github.io/_posts/2025-9-11-longhorn-backup-restore.md

 ---
-title: "Restoring from Longhorn Backups: A Complete Guide"
+title: "Restoring from Longhorn Backups"
 date: 2025-09-11 14:30:00 +0300
-categories: [kubernetes, disaster-recovery]
+categories: [infrastructure]
 #tags: [kubernetes,longhorn,backup,restore,disaster-recovery,k8s,storage,minio,prometheus,grafana,jellyfin,flux,gitops]
-description: Complete step-by-step guide to restoring Kubernetes applications from Longhorn backups stored in MinIO, including scaling strategies, PVC management, and real-world lessons learned.
+description: Oops, My App Died!
+The Complete Human's Guide to Rescuing Kubernetes Applications from Longhorn Backups in MinIO
 image:
   path: /assets/img/posts/k8s-longhorn-restore.webp
   alt: Kubernetes Longhorn backup restoration guide
-draft: true
+draft: false
 ---

-# Restoring Your Kubernetes Applications from Longhorn Backups: A Complete Guide
+# Restoring Your Kubernetes Applications from Longhorn Backups

 When disaster strikes your Kubernetes cluster, having a solid backup strategy isn't enough—you need to know how to restore your applications quickly and reliably.
-Recently, I had to rebuild my entire K8S cluster from scratch and restore all my applications from 3-month-old Longhorn backups stored in MinIO.
-Here's the complete step-by-step process that got my media stack and observability tools back online.
+Recently, I had to rebuild my entire K8S cluster from scratch and restore all my applications from Longhorn backups stored in MinIO.
+Here's the complete process that got my media stack and observability tools back online.

 ## The Situation

-After redeploying my K8S cluster with Flux GitOps, I found myself with:
+After redeploying my K8S cluster with [Flux GitOps](https://merox.dev/blog/homelab-tour/), I found myself with:
 - ✅ Fresh cluster with all applications deployed via Flux
 - ✅ Longhorn storage configured and connected to MinIO backend
 - ✅ All backup data visible in Longhorn UI